What agricultural goods are produced in Illinois?

 Are many of Illinois' agricultural products exported to other nations?

 Illinois ranks third nationally in the export of agricultural commodities with $8.2 billion worth of goods shipped to other countries.
 Exports from Illinois account for 6 percent of all U.S. agricultural exports.
 Illinois is the nation's second leading exporter of both soybeans and feed grains and related products.
 Approximately 44 percent of grain produced in Illinois is sold for export.
-The Illinois Department of Agriculture promotes items produced, processed or packaged in Illinois through international and domestic marketing exhibits, trade missions, industry tours, publications, the Illinois Product Logo program and an electronic database for trade leads.
+The Illinois Department of Agriculture promotes items produced, processed, packaged or are headquartered in Illinois through international and domestic marketing exhibits, trade missions, industry tours, publications, the Illinois Product Logo program and an electronic database for trade leads.